-If you speak English, the world is yours, whether in business, academics, technology or on public internet forums.
+If you speak English, the world is your oyster, whether in business, academics, technology or on the internet.
 If you were born into an English speaking country, good for you.
-If not, you probably had to work hard to acquire the English language, or you are still working on it.
+If not, you probably had to work hard to acquire the language, or are still working on it.

 Coffee, Cigarettes and Hemingway

-With his books it was similar.
-The more books a student borrowed, the better his grade became, regardless of whether anyone had actually read them.
+With his “reading assignments” it was similar.
+The more books a student borrowed, the better her grades became, regardless of whether you had actually read them.
 And yet, many of us did.
-For me, it was the beginning of a long line of English reading which continues up to this day.
+For me, it was the beginning of an English reading adventure which continues until this day.

-Eventually, the movies and books started making more sense.
-When I watched or read them a second and third time I often experienced a completely different story, because I had missed many parts the first time and replaced them with my imagination.
-In fact, some books had been a lot better when I read them in poor English, because I’d been making the parts I didn’t understand more interesting than they actually were.
+Eventually, the books started making more sense.
+When I read through them a second or third time I often experienced a completely different story, because I had missed and misread many parts the first time and filled in the blanks with my imagination.

 Reading, Writing, Learning, Teaching

 Fast forward to the present date.
 Speaking, reading and thinking in English have become second-nature to me.
 And if it hadn’t been for Mr. Adair, I’m not sure I’d be as comfortable as I’m today writing to you in English.

 In the meantime I’ve become a teacher myself.
 I started out teaching English, French and Spanish to German teenagers, later German as a foreign language to adults from all over the world.

 And, as some of you may know, these days I mostly focus on writing and publishing stories for German learners, because I know it just works!